hibbitts-design/docsify-this/docs/README.md

 ### Docsify-This Core Design Principles

 * Frictionless Markdown publishing
-* Flexible content display control
+* Flexible content display handling
 * Your content, your control
 * Support the 5 Rs of OER
 * Authors helping other authors